dart-lang/build/builder_pkgs/mockito/NULL_SAFETY_README.md

 Mockito provides a "one size fits all" code-generating solution for packages that use null safety which can generate a mock for any class.
-To direct Mockito to generate mock classes, use the new `@GenerateMocks` annotation, and import the generated mocks library.
+To direct Mockito to generate mock classes, use the new `@GenerateNiceMocks` annotation, and import the generated mocks library.
 Let's continue with the HTTP server example:

 ```dart
 // http_server.dart: